isofit/isofit/docs/source/custom/installation.rst

 The Ray_ package, which is a unified framework for scaling AI and Python applications, is currently not available for MacOS on conda-forge.
 Furthermore, the Ray conda package is maintained by the community, not the Ray team.
-While using a mamba or conda environment, please install Ray from PyPi using pip:
+While using a mamba or conda environment, please install Ray from PyPi using pip.
+Additionally, both the ndsplines library and the latest version of xxhash are not available on conda-forge, so that they need to be added to the pip command:

 .. code-block:: bash

-    $ pip install ray
+    $ pip install ray ndsplines xxhash --upgrade

 From PyPI (not recommended)
 ***************************